OpenHDM/.github/profile/README.md

 # Hi World 👋
 Hedging Data Machines, trading as HDM, is a Business Intelligence technology company.
+The base product will be a Customer Relationship Management (CRM) software what will expand to new software, such as SCM, HRM, project and finance management, that will allow for business to quickly scale.

+## Contribution Guidelines
+Currently there is no public repositories.
+I will notice when there is.

 <!--